CoqueiroS/CADIn/README.md

 - FASTA format file where reads were mapped.
 File used as a reference for BAM file(s).
 - GFF format file referent the reference genome.

+CADIn uses only the reads that map to the input FASTA genome sequence, even if the BAM file may contain other sequences, allowing the user to easily choose contigs/chromosomes to be evaluated.
+Similarly, the RD analysis will be performed only in the genes present in the user-provided GFF file, allowing the exclusion of known multicopy genes.

 **Basic command-line**
 ```
 CADIn -i FILE.bam -r REFERENCE.fasta -a ANNOTATION.gff
 ```

 ### Results
-The standard output of the CADIn is divided in 4 folders.
+The standard output of the CADIn is divided in 3 folders.

 - **genescov/**
 	- Read coverage in selected regions of the annotation file.